 We did not drink the tap water, although I did use it to brush my teeth (didn’t swallow it).
 We were told to make sure the bottled water still had the seal, which everyone seemed to have.
 Our bus drivers had water in the bus, which he sold 2 for $1 (or 10 LE), and our cruise offered bottled water as part of our drink package.
 Even at the hotel, a large bottled water was only 15 LE or $1.50.

-I never had a problem finding sodas.
+I never had a problem finding sugary sodas.
 In addition to water, the bus driver carried cokes.
-Finding a coke with a glass of ice, however, was harder.
+Diet cokes, though was a different story.

 Tip: If you don’t like drinking water, bring some “Crystal Light” or water enhancers.
 If you need to use Equal or Splenda, like for your coffee, bring some of your own.

 Money and Tipping

 Bring cash.
 Even if you have an ATM/ Debit card, bring cash because aside from my hotel, I don’t recall seeing a ATM during our travels to the ruins or historical sites.